 In an interesting decision issued earlier this month, Judge Lewis Babcock of the District of Colorado ruled, in County of La Plata v.
 Brown Group Retail, that detection of contamination at levels exceeding state cleanup standards does not, by itself constitute an imminent and substantial endangerment under RCRA.
 I think that Judge Babcock is correct, but I can’t help but feel that the decision might be different in the blue state of Massachusetts.
 I was particularly taken by Judge Babcock’s description of the nature and purpose of state regulatory standards:

 Vapor intrusion is the issue de jour at federal and state Superfund sites.
 On the federal side, EPA announced in January that it was considering adding vapor intrusion criteria to its calculation of hazard ranking scores.
 Frankly, as a concept, it’s hard to dispute.
 In fact, aside from when actual public water supplies are contaminated, indoor air is probably about the only risk associated with Superfund sites that we should care about.
 Every analysis EPA has ever done has shown that risks associated with Superfund sites are otherwise overestimated and it is not a cost-effective place to be putting environmental protection dollars.
-The question… More
+The question of course is how to go about regulating indoor air.… More

 No Irony Intended, I’m Sure: EPA Must Focus Systematically on Environmental Justice in Order to Encourage Economic Development